 This tree-shaded neighborhood is just two miles from downtown and easily accessible by bike on the Cherry Creek Bike Path.

 More than 500 department stores, boutiques, galleries, spas, and one-of-a-kind shops grace this browsing paradise - the largest concentration of stores between St. Louis and San Francisco.
 Cherry Creek Shopping Center is an ultra-upscale mall with Neiman Marcus, Nordstrom and Tiffany's, while across 1st Ave., Cherry Creek North offers tree-line streets with cafes, spas and galleries amidst fountains and public art.

 This 23-acre oasis in the middle of the city has 45 different gardens (some 33,000 plants), as well as one of the nation's top 10 conservatories.
-Relax in the Japanese Garden, climb through the Rock Alpine Garden and the new Mordecai Children's Garden.
+Relax in the Japanese Garden, climb through the Rock Alpine Garden and explore Mordecai Children's Garden.

 Colorado's first capital celebrates its Old West history and mountain location with a trendy downtown filled with galleries and recreation shops.
 Sip a beer at an outdoor café, while kayakers float by on fast rushing Clear Creek.

 Carved from towering red rock monuments, this 9,000-seat arena is one of the world's most renowned concert venues and has hosted everyone from the Beatles to Bruce Springsteen.
 Listening to a concert here is on the "bucket list" of every true music fan.
 When there's no concert, the Visitor Center has a museum and Rock 'n' Roll Hall of Fame, while the surrounding park has hiking trails that weave in, around and over the colorful red rocks.